Mooresville High School (Indiana)

-Honors and recognition
+History

 In 2005, Mooresville was the first high school to win the national State Farm Project Ignition Teen Safe Driving Program.

 In 2006, the school's Junior State of America was honored as the JSA National Chapter of the Year by receiving the National Civic Impact award.
 The program was recognized as JSA National Chapter of the Year again in the early 2010s.
 The chapter continued to receive recognition at the state and national level until JSA's worldwide closure in 2024.

 Mooresville's marching band, the Pioneer Regiment, consistently placed in the "Sweet 16" of the Indiana State Fair Band Day competition from 2010 to 2019.